farteryhr/labs/README.md

 ## sudoku.c

-yet another fast and simple sudoku solver. supports both pure naive top-down order and least-candidate-first strategy (switch via `#define`).
+yet another fast and simple sudoku solver. supports both pure naive top-down order and least-candidate-first strategy (switch via `#define`). by the name "pure" it is intended to form a well-defined commonly used deterministic algorithm, may be called "standard backtracking bruteforce", "straightforward DFS backtracking", etc.

 with full usage of bitwise operations, balancing number of operations and data footprint, it's able to run 2.5G recursions (naive version) per minute on my laptop (i3 M350 2.27Hz, GCC 4.7.2).